Experiments#

 dependencies: [empty_container]

-- id: store_container
+- name: store_container

 devices:

-id: robot_arm
+name: robot_arm

 beaker: clean_container.beaker